-The RP 2000 Generational Mortality Table for males and females.
-One-fifth of the effect of changing from the 1983 Group Annuity Mortality Table is reflected in the October 1, 2009 actuarial valuation report.
-Another one-fifth of the impact will be reflected each of the next four years.
+The RP-2000 Combined Healthy Participant Mortality Tables for males and females.
+The provision for future mortality improvements is being made by using Scale AA after 2000.
+Two-fifths of the effect of changing from the 1983 Group Annuity Mortality Table is reflected in the October 1, 2010 actuarial valuation report.
+Another one-fifth of the impact will be reflected each of the next three years.
 For disabled lives, regular mortality rates are set forward five years.